 Read your farewell speech for a colleague before you present it.
-Ask them whether there are any other key points you can add, or if there are areas that could use further improvement.
-Be sure to gauge when and where they react to what you’re saying to see if you’ve optimized its impact.
+Ask them whether there are any additional key points you can add or if there are areas that could use further improvement.
+Be sure to gauge when and where they react to your words to see if you’ve optimized its impact.

-Arguably, the two most memorable elements of your speech will be your beginning and your ending.
+Your speech’s two most memorable elements will be your beginning and ending.
 Here are a few tips to keep in mind for these important parts of your farewell speech:

-At the beginning of your speech: Make sure to greet the audience by thanking everyone for attending.
+At the beginning of your speech: Ensure you greet the audience by thanking everyone for attending.
 This should be at the top of your farewell speech to set the tone for the rest of your speech.
 If you’re talking to a large group of people that may include people who don’t know you, it might also be appropriate to introduce yourself and how long you have been with the company.

 Example farewell speeches at work